mitchtreece/Director/README.md

 - `ViewCoordinator`

 ### SceneDirector
-`SceneDirector` is an scene-level class that manages a scene's window & initial view coordinator presentation.
+`SceneDirector` is a scene-level class that manages a scene's window & initial view coordinator presentation.
 Depending on your target iOS version, it's initialized & started on application launch *or* scene connection.

 **AppDelegate (iOS 12)**